temper-studios/graph-file-format/README.md

 # graph-file-format
 This repo is a header only C program that loads and saves the .gf/.graph file format.
-Just download graph_file_format.h and include it in your C/C++ program.
+To get started, download the graph_file_format.h and include it in your C/C++ program.
+That's it!

+Check out example.c for examples of usage.
+Check out the .graph files to see what the format looks like.

 The graph file format is a plain text, hierarchical, data file format that is trivial to read and easy to parse.
 For instance, the parser is only tens of lines long!

-It's simpler than JSON and also allow for comments.
+It's simpler than JSON and as a bonus, can have comments.

+If you want to simply serialised and deserialise data this is could be an option for you.

 It was designed primarily for games to save information about game state which is usually hierarchical.
 Credit for the design goes to my Dad

 The goals are